echoes-io/books-generator/test/content/test-arc/ep01-test-episode/ep01-ch001-first-chapter.md

 episode: 1
 part: 1
 chapter: 1
-excerpt: "The beginning of something new."
+summary: "The beginning of something new."
 location: "London"
 ---